euiminnn/Learn-Git-Branch/piscine02/README.md

 <br>

-- Find the branch that has not been merged, and merge it to the main branch.
 - Submit your answer(**the result when you get with the command `git branch --merged`**) in a file named `answer.txt`.

 <br>